Your cough won't quit? You're not alone | CBC News

 If symptoms worsen or include such complaints as chest pain, he suggests seeing a doctor or nurse practitioner.

-"Some people … get to the point of actually using inhalers for asthma because not only do they have a cough, but they also have some wheezing and airway restriction," Abdulla said.
+"Some people … get to the point of actually using inhalers for asthma," Abdulla said.

+"Not only do they have a cough, but they also have some wheezing and airway restriction."